An introduction to IR35

 To avoid this, Robert could in the past have set up a limited company, and contracted for the company to provide his services to the 2 customers.
 Robert would then have been both the owner of, and an employee of, his own personal service company.

-Assume that Robert's company has profits, before Robert takes any salary or dividends, of £84,158.78, and that he takes £8,632 in salary and the balance of the profits, after tax, in the form of dividends.
+Assume that Robert's company has profits, before Robert takes any salary or dividends of £75,000 and that he takes £8,788 in salary before employer NICs are potentially payable and the balance of the profits, after tax, in the form of dividends.

 First, we need to consider the company's tax position - the company will have to pay Robert his salary but there are no NICs due as Robert is not paid in excess of the threshold.